I. Step One - Capture ~ 5 Screen Shots from the Application You are Testing (if Available)

 The fact is, most testers using traditional approaches to test case selection fail to include variation ideas that address who? what? when? where? why? how? or how many? their tests.
 And as a result, the tests they select too often result in tests on the left hand of this spectrum...

-Consider the Difference between "Active" and "Passive" Inputs When Determining what Variation Ideas are Potentially-Significant.
+Consider the difference between "Active" and "Passive" Parameters when determining what Variation Ideas are potentially significant.